Top 50+ Cypress Interview Questions & Answers

 Ans:

-Cypress operates within the same security context as the application under test, allowing it to bypass browser security features like the same-origin policy.
-This enables Cypress to interact with DOM elements and make network requests across different origins without restrictions, making it easier to write comprehensive end-to-end tests for web applications.
+Cypress operates within the same security context as the application under test, which allows it to bypass browser security features such as the same-origin policy.
+This capability enables Cypress to seamlessly interact with DOM elements and perform network requests across different origins without encountering cross-origin restrictions.
+Consequently, it simplifies writing end-to-end tests for complex web applications involving multiple domains or subdomains.

 35. Explain the concept of test retries and how they can be configured in Cypress.